-I have taught classes on the history of media and communication in the interdisciplinary General Studies programme of the University of Bremen and in the B.A. and M.A. programmes at the ZeMKI, Centre for Media, Communication and Information Research, University of Bremen.
+I have taught classes on the history of media and communication in the interdisciplinary General Studies programme of the University of Bremen and in the B.A. and M.A. programmes at the ZeMKI, Centre for Media, Communication and Information Research.
 I am passionate about the past and seek to inspire in my students an interest in, and understanding of, historical processes and to help them develop critical thinking.

 Studying history is not about learning dry facts and dates.
 Above all, it is about learning how to explore the past through primary source materials and to organise knowledge in precise writing.
 Students need to learn how to read sources and place them in their historical context.
 Therefore, primary sources play an essential part in my teaching.
 An increasing number of sources have been digitized and are easily available in the classroom.
 I familiarise students with the use of digitized historical newspapers and other digital historical archives and with the methods of digital history.

 Moreover, I work with students to develop their presentations and writing skills in class as well as in individual meetings during my office hours.
 My goal is to help them think independently, to draw their own conclusions from the historical sources, and to train them to express their ideas and arguments in a clear and well-structured manner.
 I encourage students – in particular those writing their undergraduate (B.A.) and graduate (M.A.) dissertations – to come to my office and to discuss their writing plans before and during the writing process.